Employer-employee insurance is like a full suite of protection plans that assist your workforce in medical distress.

 How is employer-employee insurance different from Keyman insurance?

-An E-E scheme is an umbrella term that consists of many insurance plans, such as the ones mentioned in table 1.0 on top.
-All benefits are paid to employees or their family members under E-E schemes.
-Strictly speaking, keyman is a special kind of term life insurance policy where the death benefit is paid to the company and not to the employee’s beneficiaries.
-Plus, keyman plans attract tax for the employer.
+Many insurance plans, such as those illustrated in table 1.0 on top, are known as E-E schemes.
+Employees or their family members are entitled to all E-E benefits.
+Keyman is a kind of term life insurance policy in which the death benefit is paid to the employer rather than to the employee’s family.
+Moreover, keyman plans attract tax for the employer.

 We all know that good health and wealth can tremendously impact the psychologically proven well-being of your modern workforce.
 So why don’t you let us help build the best combination of the two for your employees?

 Go beyond insurance; check out our Top 8 Fun Friday Games blog.